 Fall is a gorgeous time to explore Little Forks Conservancy’s nature preserves.
 You can enjoy the last lingering autumn leaves.

+“This allows us to have a blank slate to work from and create something truly enjoyable for the community,” commented Sara Huetteman, preserve and volunteer manager.
 Now Accepting Applications for 2020!In partnership with the AmeriCorps program, we are able to offer an exciting position that will work to improve and protect the health of our region’s land and water.
 We are seeking an individual to assist with the Conservancy’s land stewardship program collaborating with landowners and at our nature preserves.
 We will be looking for someone who is self-motivated, knowledgeable in GPS and GIS, is able to manage multiple tasks, communicate well through public speaking and writing, and has a background in natural resources.

 All positions require the following: